 Recently, the cingulate gyrus has become the subject of many cognitive and neurocognitive studies.
 It has been implicated in Alzheimer’s disease, anxiety disorders, addiction, depression, bipolar disorder and schizophrenia— just to name a few.

 In this article, we will begin by exploring the anatomy of the cingulate gyrus.
-We will then explore the different regions and their functions, and finally, discuss some of the clinical aspects of the region as it relates to neuropsychiatric disease.
+We will then explore the location, the different regions and their functions, and finally, discuss some of the clinical aspects of the region as it relates to neuropsychiatric disease.

 The cingulate gyrus commences below the rostrum of the corpus callosum.
 Here, it spans the width of the lamina terminalis to the anterior commissure, curves around in front of the genu of the corpus callosum, travels along the superior surface of the body, and terminates at a narrow isthmus behind the splenium.
 The isthmus of the cingulate gyrus is continuous inferiorly with the parahippocampal gyrus in the temporal lobe of the human brain.